 I really wanted the children to feel a sense of excitement as they walked in the door so I focused heavily on our entryway–starting with 50 billion balloons, each individually hung from the entry hallway ceiling.
 Sesame Street characters (wall decals) lined each side of the hallway, right at toddler eye-level.

 A view of the entry hallway from the kitchen, looking back toward the front door.
 (See Abby Cadabby peeking out from the powder room?)

 Potty Time with Abby in the bathroom!

 The birthday girl was the star of the party, but a close second was this 7′ tall Sesame Street birthday party lamp post wall decal custom ordered from Modern Wall Graphics, complete with directional signs to those very important things you want to find when it comes to a toddler’s party!

 More balloons in the kitchen!

 Kate’s party invitation, made by my friend Allison, was too cute not to display on the big day!

-Of course you can’t have a Sesame Street themed birthday party without an Oscar the Grouch trash can–complete with Oscar himself hiding inside!
+Of course you can’t have a Sesame Street birthday party without an Oscar the Grouch trash can–complete with Oscar himself hiding inside!

 I made this colorful cupcake stand out of cardboard, soup cans, ribbon, wrapping paper, and some hot glue.
 (Thanks to Annie’s Eats for the tutorial!)